danielfdickinson/dananke-theme-hugo-dfd/exampleSite/content/en/_index.md

 cascade:
     pageCanonical: false
 ---

-Welcome to my blog of examples.
+Welcome to my theme sample site.

-You can see my example theme here.
+You can see some recently updated content, below.